hdShang/arxiv-daily/docs/cs-CL/2025-08-18/papers/250813144v1-signal-and-noise-a-framework-for-reducing-uncertainty-in-language-mo.md

 ---
 layout: default
-title: Signal and Noise: A Framework for Reducing Uncertainty in Language Model Evaluation
+title: "Signal and Noise: A Framework for Reducing Uncertainty in Language Model Evaluation"
 ---

 # Signal and Noise: A Framework for Reducing Uncertainty in Language Model Evaluation